PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

     "Just so."

+> Asarah comes in

+Boltac smiled at her and asked, "and where have you been?"

+"Well, my liege," she said with a playful curtsy, "I have been surveying our new home.
+And I have learned something very important about it.
+It is very damp."

+"Damp?"

+"Damp.
+Moisture from the river seems to creep up the stones.
+I know it's not possible, but this place frightfully clammy.
+If I didn't know better, I would say that the place is enchanted.
+Cursed even."

+"So, it just needs a good airing out, maybe?"

+Asarah laughed.
+"Oh no. No, no, no, this place is not homey at all.
+It will not do.
+Drafty, damp, strong-looking on the outside, but in no ways impressive or refined.
+Perhaps it is enough for a second-rate Duke, but for a King..." she tsked.
+"It will not do.
+We must build you another castle."

+Boltac sighed.
+All of a sudden he felt very tired.
+It had all happened so fast.
+Everyone turning to him, asking what should be done.
+Always more questions, more problems and fewer answers.
+Was he even doing any of this right?
+Was this what being a King was all about?
+Now that he had time to think about it, would he ever get the hang of it?

+He walked over to the wooden thrown and sat down on it heavily.
+"Ennh," he said, listening to the creaking and feeling the sharp edges of the chair bite into his legs.
+"This chair is not a quality item."

+"Well commission another one," she took his hand and nodded encouragingly at Boltac, "After all, you are a King now.
+You get to have things the way you want them."

+"If we have to build a new castle, I'm not sure I can afford things the way I want them."

+She kissed him on the cheek and said, "Don't be cheap.
+It's unbecoming of your station."

+---

 Rattick is stopped at the border.
 He is dragged before the King -- turns out to be Colbac

 The Merchant Heroic.
 The Bourgeois Heroic.
 The Burgher Heroic.